External Accessories for Your Kindle Paperwhite

 Chargers and cables

-While the Kindle Paperwhite is advertised as having a very long battery life — up to two months if you only read 30 minutes per day with the wireless off — it still needs to be charged periodically.
+While the Kindle Paperwhite (second-generation) is advertised as having a very long battery life — up to two months if you only read 30 minutes per day with minimal wireless use and the light set at 10— it still needs to be charged periodically.
 The device ships with a USB cable which can be used for charging via a laptop or computer.
 Simply connect the USB cable to the Paperwhite and then connect to the computer.

 If you want to read the device while it is charging, eject it from the computer (but leave it physically attached).
-The device doesn’t ship with a plug adapter, but you can purchase one from Amazon for $19.99 or use one from an earlier model Kindle (Kindle 2 or Kindle Keyboard).
+The device doesn't ship with a plug adapter, but you can purchase one from Amazon for $9.99 (5 watts) or $19.99 (9 watts) or use one from an earlier model Kindle (Kindle 2 or Kindle Keyboard).
 You can also use a mini-USB plug adapter from another device, such as a Blackberry.

 Although the cable alone is sufficient, having a backup is a good idea, especially if you're prone to misplacing things.
 The complete unit — cable and plug — costs $25.
 The cable alone is $10.